-The Science of Acoustics
+SOUNDS INTERESTING: The Science of Acoustics - Glossary

 cochleaA snail-shaped structure in the inner ear in which sound vibrations are changed to electrical signals before being sent to the brain.

 A device that is placed inside the ear during an operation.
 Part of the cochlear implant picks up sounds outside the ear and changes them to electrical signals.
 These then travel along fine wires to the cochlea.

 The effect by which sound (or light) waves are crowded together if their source is moving toward you, and spread apart if the source is moving away.

 The passage leading from the outer ear to the eardrum.

 The thin, oval-shaped piece of skin which lies at the boundary between the outer and middle.
 It vibrates at the same frequency as the sounds which fall upon it.

-A sound that has bounced back off a hard surface to be heard shortly after
+A sound that has bounced back off a hard surface to be heard shortly after the original sound.

 The ability to do work or cause movement.